tyyim/GettingandCleaningDataCourseProject/README.md

 1. README.md - This file
 2. CookBook.md - A code book that describes the variables, the data, and any transformations or work that was performed by "run_analysis.R" to clean up the data and generate the output
 3. run_analysis.R - The R script that can be run using source() command with the assumption that the file is put in the original directory structure of the source data.
-4. tidy.txt - The output tidy dataset as per the instruction of the project which contains the average of each variable for each activity and each subject.
+4. TidySet.txt - The output tidy dataset as per the instruction of the project which contains the average of each variable for each activity and each subject.